 International Arbitration Training Course

 Besides a general course on the principles and practice of international arbitration, the programme offers several thematic courses on certain aspects of international arbitration, such as recognition and enforcement of arbitral awards and institutional arbitration, as well as area-specific courses.
-Please note that the dates are tentative and will be confirmed soon.

 Why this course?